Robo3D/User-Manuals/docs/source/ios-app/index.rst

    :alt: Detect Printers
    :align: center

 Then, you will want to add the API key that is located on your printer.
 Press the 'scan' button and it will bring up the camera.
-Now, you will need to scan the QR code that is located on your printer.
-Go to your printer and go to Utilities> Network> API Key.
+Now, you will need to scan the QR code that is physically located on your printer.
+Go to your printer and from the main screen go to Utilities> Network> API Key.
 Here, an API key will show.
-Go ahead and scan this API key with your phone and it will get added automatically to that section of the app.
+Go ahead and scan this API key with your iOS device and it will get added automatically to that section of the app.

 .. image:: images/add-printer-3-scan.png
    :alt: API scan
    :align: center

 The next section is the video section.
-If your have a Robo C2, you can skip this part.
+If you have a Robo C2, you can skip this part.
 If you have a Robo R2, go ahead and scan for video.
 It should find it automatically and add it.

 Next, it will ask if you want to set up profiles automatically.
 If it is a new printer and you want to add profiles that are built for the Robo C2 or Robo R2, go ahead and click the add profiles button.
 If you would like to manually set up your profiles, you can do that too.